Thor-Able: Airframes

-On 10 October, Pioneer 1 was launched on Thor 130.
+On 10 October, Pioneer 1 was launched on Thor-Able 130.
 The second stage shut down too early and the probe did not have sufficient velocity to escape Earth's gravity.
 It re-entered the atmosphere and burned up 43 hours after launch.

-Pioneer 2 was launched on 8 November and reentered the atmosphere less than an hour after launch when the third stage failed to ignite.
+Pioneer 2 was launched on 8 November (Thor-Able 129) and reentered the atmosphere less than an hour after launch when the third stage failed to ignite.

 The next six Thor-Able flights were suborbital tests for the Air Force (23 January, 28 February, 21 March, 8 April, 20 May, and 11 June 1959).
 All of these were successful except the first one, which failed to stage due to an electrical problem and fell into the Atlantic Ocean.

-On 7 August, Explorer 6 (a scientific satellite) was launched on Vehicle 134 and successfully orbited.
+On 7 August, Explorer 6 (a scientific satellite) was launched on Thor-Able 134 and successfully orbited.

-On 17 September, Transit 1A failed to orbit due to the third stage again failing to ignite.
+On 17 September, Transit 1A on Thor-Able 136 failed to orbit due to the third stage again failing to ignite.

-On 3 November, Pioneer 5 was successfully launched.
+On 3 November, Pioneer 5 was successfully launched on Thor-Able 219.
 Intended originally as a Venus probe, technical delays caused it to be launched after the 1959 Venus window had closed so that it was instead sent into a heliocentric orbit.

-The final Thor-Able launch orbited Tiros-1 on 1 April 1960.
+The final Thor-Able launch was Thor-Able 148, orbiting Tiros-1 on 1 April 1960.